astronomer/docs/astro/best-practices/deploy-with-api.md

 id: deploy-with-api
 ---

-While you can deploy code using the Astro GitHub integration, the Astro CLI, or by configuring a CI/CD pipeline, there are some environments where you can only use the Astro API to deploy code.
+While you can deploy your Apache Airflow code to Astro using the Astro GitHub integration, the Astro CLI, or by configuring a CI/CD pipeline, your organization might prefer to use the Astro API to deploy code.
 This is because using the Astro API has very few dependencies, making it compatible with almost all CI/CD environments and security requirements.

-If the Astro API has access to your Astro project files, you can use the Astro API `deploy` endpoints to complete an image deploy or DAG deploy.
-You can then implement scripts to automate deploys as an alternative to using the Astro CLI or Astro GitHub integration.
+If the Astro API has access to your Astro project files, you can use the `deploy` endpoints in the Astro API to complete either an image deploy or DAG-only deploy.
+You can then implement scripts to automate deploys as an alternative to using the Astro CLI or the Astro GitHub integration.

 This best practice guide walks through the steps that are necessary to deploy code to Astro using the Astro API.
 It also provides example bash scripts that implement these steps for different types of deploy workflows in your own CI/CD pipelines.
-This example uses Docker to build the image, but you can use a similar tool like Kaniko.
+This example uses Docker to build the image, but you can use a similar tool like [kaniko](https://github.com/GoogleContainerTools/kaniko).
 You can also use a different scripting language, like Python, instead of bash.

 ## Feature overview